mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

     # Retrieve the simulation state(s) stored in the 'states.h5' file
     # and returns the data in a Python dictionary
-    simulation_state = proc.restoreSimulationState(filename='states.h5')
+    simulation_state = proc.restore_simulation_state(filename='states.h5')

 --------------------
 Computing Pin Powers
 --------------------

 In some cases, a user may wish to only compute and export the pin powers for a simulation.
-In this case, the ``computeFSRPinPowers(...)`` routine in the ``openmoc.process`` module  may be used.
+In this case, the ``compute_pin_powers(...)`` routine in the ``openmoc.process`` module  may be used.
 The routine takes in a ``Solver`` subclass (e.g., ``ThreadPrivateSolver``, ``GPUSolver``, etc.) and computes the fission rate for each universe in the geometry by summing up the fission rates in each cell in the universe.
 In most cases, a universe is replicated in many places throughout the geometry.
 To account for this, the routine will separately compute the fission rates for each unique placement of that universe in the geometry.
 By default, the pin powers will be exported to a Python pickle_ file, but may alternatively be exported to an HDF5 binary file. :ref:`Table 4 <table_pin_powers>` describes the parameters accepted by the routine.

 .. _table_pin_powers: